Home

 Before rescuing a chicken and bringing it home, it’s important to consider the potential for bringing in disease and parasites, especially if you already have poultry.
 It would be a shame to try and save a few and make others unhealthy in the process.

-My wife and I were riding through the country about a month ago (July 2009), interviewing people about the different ways they raise chickens.
+My wife and I were riding through the country in July, of 2009 interviewing people about the different ways they raise chickens.

 We were also taking pictures of chickens and chicken coops.